From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • UPS/FedEx/USPS bills for shipments to Amazon.

-4. Software & Tools
+Software & Tools for Amazon Sellers

 Your Amazon business likely runs on software — and it’s deductible.